Auto/TSN

 Network Function Accelerators, FACs, NICs and SmartNICs

-Deterministic Networking: NICs, SmartNICs, and Function Accelerator Cards
+NICs, SmartNICs, and Function Accelerator Cards with Network Accelerator

-A Network Interface Card (NIC) is a component which connects computers via networks, these days mostly via IEEE Ethernet – but what makes a NIC a SmartNIC?
+A Network Interface Card (NIC) is a component that connects computers via networks, these days mostly via IEEE Ethernet – but what makes a NIC a SmartNIC?
+How can FPGA Network Accelerator make it operate more efficiently and enhance its performance to deliver deterministic networking?

 This widening performance gap creates the need for so-called SmartNICs.
 SmartNIC not only implement Domain-Specific Architecture for network processing but also offload host CPUs from running portions of the network processing stack and, thereby, free up CPU cores to run the “real” application.